mineur/instagram-parser/README.md

 get yours: [How to get a query ID](/docs/setup.md#how-to-get-your-query-id).

 ## Start parsing!
-Start parsing all posts tagged with "messi" for instance.
-You will get an infinite amount of data.
+Start parsing all data tagged with "github" for instance.
+You will get an infinite loop of posts.
 ```php
 use Mineur\InstagramParser\Instagram;
 use Mineur\InstagramParser\Model\InstagramPost;